Financial Stress and Substance Abuse

 Take Out An Emotional Loan

-This shame and stigma can prevent us from leaning on others and from confiding in others about our financial situation.
+This shame and stigma can prevent us from leaning on others and confiding in others about our financial situation.
 Consider contacting a financial planner or, at the very least, a financial support group for help.

 The Bottom Line